RobertTalbert/calculus/templates/dp-template.md

 ## Exercises

-The exercises for this Guided Practice are found at the links below. **Be sure to use only the link that corresponds to your course section.**
+The exercises for this assignment are found at the links below. **Be sure to use only the link that corresponds to your course section.**

 - Students in Section 02 (10:00-10:50am meetings):
 - Students in Section 04 (3:00-3:50pm meetings):